 It will depend on why the motor is overheating; if it is from too much power, then the circuitry inside the motor will be fried, with the magnets also being damaged.
 However, if the motor is overheating because of no ventilation, then parts of it may start to melt, and the motor may be locked into place.

 Some RC car motors have bearings that are heat sensitive and will start to melt as the motor is being pushed far beyond the limits of what it can handle.
-We have seen several people that do not quite understand their RC cars burning up and will be confused when after everything is replaced, the motor still does not work.
+I have seen several people that do not quite understand their RC cars burning up and will be confused when after everything is replaced, the motor still does not work.

 If your motor has overheated, it usually means that you will need to replace everything inside the car as several things have gone wrong.
 You will also need to ensure that you are not treating the RC car as a cheap electric car; the components deliver much more power and can be easily damaged.

 Related post: Do RC Motor Fans Work?
 Are They Worth It?